simoncurd/hula-lang/README.md

 * greeting is a parameter passed into the **Set** command, with value "Hello, World!"
 * $greeting is a reference to the greeting variable (created by the **Set** command).

-Some commands support nested blocks, as shown below:
+Some commands support nested statements, as shown below:

 ```
 Set names="Jeff,Jim,John"